Denise DuBarry: Yoga

 DuBarry practiced yoga starting in 1979.
-She founded and owned Malibu Yoga in 1986 which catered to a celebrity clientele.
+She founded and owned Malibu Yoga in 1986, catering to a celebrity clientele.
 She gave the studio to a friend in 1990 when she relocated.
 She was a partner in Palm Desert, California's Bikram Yoga University Village Studio.

 Career

 At age 18, she went to work for her father in his paper export business, DuBarry International, and took acting lessons at night with Milton Katselas and Charles E. Conrad.
-She was married briefly to her first husband, Connolly Kamornick Oyler, from late 1975 to 1976, when she started landing commercials for Michelob beer, Chevrolet Camaro and worked as an extra in the kid's shows, Magic Mongo, Wonder Woman and she made an appearance on The Gong Show as beauty contestant, "Ms. Hold the Mayo".
+She was married briefly to her first husband, Connolly Kamornick Oyler, from late 1975 to 1976, when she started landing commercials for Michelob beer and Chevrolet Camaro, worked as an extra in the kid's shows Magic Mongo and Wonder Woman and made an appearance on The Gong Show and as a beauty contestant on "Ms. Hold the Mayo".

-She competed in several real beauty contests including Ms. Malibu where she won "Most Photogenic".
+She competed in several real beauty contests, including Ms. Malibu, where she won "Most Photogenic".
 She was hired to co-star in a CBS Movie of the Week, Deadman's Curve.
-She landed a regular role in the second season of the NBC World War II television series, Black Sheep Squadron, and had bit-parts in popular television shows, including Charlie's Angels.
+She landed a regular role in the second season of the NBC World War II television series Black Sheep Squadron and had bit-parts in popular television shows including Charlie's Angels.
 Trapper John, M.D. and Match Game '78.
 Director Hal Ashby cast her in a featured role in the 1979 film Being There.

-Having previously acted together in the 1980 television movie Top of the Hill, DuBarry and husband Gary Lockwood formed a production company, Xebec Productions, in 1982, and she began writing and fundraising for film development and production, while she continued to act.
+Having previously acted together in the 1980 television movie Top of the Hill, DuBarry and husband Gary Lockwood formed a production company, Xebec Productions, in 1982, and she began writing and fundraising for film development and production while she continued to act.
 In 1985, she appeared in the cult film Monster in the Closet.

 She met her future third husband Bill Hay through mutual friend Dick Robertson, then president of Warner Bros.
 Television Distribution.
 The couple formed and produced and distributed, Beat the Recession and a slew of other infomercials.

 In 2005, DuBarry Hay founded Kaswit, Inc., a direct response marketing company.
-Two of Kaswit's top direct response projects are the infomercials: "Pilates Power Gym", and "Secrets to Training the Perfect Dog" with Don Sullivan, "The DogFather".
+Two of Kaswit's top direct response projects are the infomercials "Pilates Power Gym" and "Secrets to Training the Perfect Dog" with Don Sullivan, "The DogFather".
 Through her production company, Blue Moxie Entertainment (founded 2006), she produced a feature film, Shoot the Hero, first shown at the 2010 Palm Springs International Film Festival.